 Such policies will be vital to transforming Ireland's poor performance in reducing its carbon emissions to date.
-In 2018 - the latest year for which figures are available - Ireland's renewable energy share was 11%, versus the 16% target set for gross final consumption of energy under the EU's Renewable Energy Directive.
-Ireland's Environmental Protection Agency has also forecast that it will achieve only a 2%-4% reduction on 2005 (base year) emission levels in 2020, considerably lower than its 20% target.
+In 2018 - the latest year for which figures are available - Ireland's renewable energy share was 11%, versus the 16% target set for the country's gross final consumption of energy under the EU's Renewable Energy Directive.
+Ireland's Environmental Protection Agency has also forecast that the country will achieve only a 2%-4% reduction on 2005 (base year) emission levels in 2020, considerably lower than its 20% target.